Detecting problematic transactions in a consumer-to-consumer e-commerce network

 Frequencies of different directed three-node subnetworks, conventionally known as network motifs\cite{milo2002network}, may distinguish between normal and fraudulent users.
 In particular, among triangles composed of directed edges, we hypothesized that feedforward triangles (Fig.~\ref{fig_motif}a) should be natural and that cyclic triangles (Fig.~\ref{fig_motif}b) are not.
 We hypothesized so because a natural interpretation of a feedforward triangle is that a node with out-degree two tends to serve as seller while that with out-degree zero tends to serve as buyer and there are many such nodes that use the marketplace mostly as buyer or seller but not both.
 In contrast, an abundance of cyclic triangles may imply that relatively many users use the marketplace as both buyer and seller.
 We used the index called the cycle probability, denoted by $\mathrm{CYP}_i$, which is defined by

 where $\mathrm{FF}_i$ and $\mathrm{CY}_i$ are the numbers of feedforward triangles and cyclic triangles to which node $v_i$ belongs.
 The definition of $\mathrm{FF}_i$ and $\mathrm{CY}_i$, and hence $\mathrm{CYP}_i$, is valid even when the triangles involving $v_i$ have bidirectional edges.
 In the case of Fig.~\ref{fig_motif}c, for example, any of the three nodes contains one feedforward triangle and one cyclic triangle.
-The other three cases in which bidirectional edges are involved in triangles are shown in Figs.~\ref{fig_motif}d-f.
+The other four cases in which bidirectional edges are involved in triangles are shown in Figs.~\ref{fig_motif}d-\del{f}g.
 In the calculation of $\mathrm{CYP}_i$, we ignored the weights of edges.